 PCF staff member Sarah Hilbert joined PAS in 2020 and confirms that working more from home during the last two years allowed her to pay more attention to her yard and discover that several dozen avian visitors make regular stops on her property.
 She recently participated in PAS’s Hahamongna Watershed Bird Walk during the peak of spring songbird migration.
-Click below to experience the bird walk with a one-minute slide show.
+Experience the bird walk with a one-minute slide show here:.

 Exciting New Events and a Beautiful New Book

 Because birding can be such a communal activity, old and new members alike are thrilled to see PAS once again offering an expanding calendar of events following pandemic restrictions.
 “Birders are always happy to teach and learn from each other, so we’re all very pleased and relieved to be doing field trips and special events again,” says Brunet.